Derek Turner: Coaching career

 Turner was Head Coach for Wakefield Trinity at Belle Vue from July 1983 until February 1984.

-Film career
+Outside rugby league

 Turner appeared in the 1963 film This Sporting Life.
 The film's director, Lindsay Anderson, instructed Turner to make a scene where the main character Frank Machin loses seven teeth, following a scrum, look realistic.
 Richard Harris who was playing Frank Machin was knocked out, and filming for the day was abandoned.